-Amounts as a Percentage of Taxable Payroll - Chart 1 shows estimated annual income, noninterest income, and cost through 2034 expressed as percentages of taxable payroll.
-Chart 2 is an extension of Chart 1, showing estimated annual noninterest income and cost through 2097 expressed as percentages of taxable payroll.
+Amounts as a Percentage of Taxable Payroll - Chart 1 shows estimated annual income, noninterest income, and cost through 2035 expressed as percentages of taxable payroll.
+Chart 2 is an extension of Chart 1, showing estimated annual noninterest income and cost through 2098 expressed as percentages of taxable payroll.

 As presently constructed, the program receives most of its income from the 6.2 percent payroll tax that employees and employers each pay on taxable wages and salaries (for a combined payroll tax rate of 12.4 percent) and the 12.4 percent that is paid on taxable self-employment income.
 Prior to 2021, income including interest exceeded cost in every year since 1983.
 Beginning in 2021, cost exceeded income including interest.
-As Chart 1 shows, estimated cost continues to exceed estimated income excluding interest in years 2023 through 2034.
-As Chart 2 shows, estimated cost, expressed as a percentage of taxable payroll, increases through 2078, declines slowly in years 2079-2096, and then increases slightly in 2097 (the last year of the 75-year projection period).
-The estimated income at the end of the 75-year period is sufficient to cover 74 percent of the estimated cost.
+As Chart 1 shows, estimated cost continues to exceed estimated income excluding interest in 2024 through 2035.
+As Chart 2 shows, estimated cost, expressed as a percentage of taxable payroll, rises through about 2040, then continues to rise more gradually through 2080, decreases in 2081 through 2095, and then increases slightly through 2098 (the last year of the 75-year projection period).
+The estimated income at the end of the 75-year period is sufficient to cover 73 percent of the estimated cost.

-The increase in estimated cost through 2078 occurs because of a variety of factors, including the ongoing retirement of the baby boom generation, the relatively small number of people born during the subsequent period of lower birth rates, and the projected increases in life expectancy, which increase the average number of years of receiving benefits relative to the average number of years of paying taxes.
-The decrease in estimated cost after 2078 occurs as the relatively smaller generations born during the period of reduced birth rates following the recession of 2007-2009 increasingly begin to retire.
+The increase in estimated cost through 2080 occurs because of a variety of factors, including the ongoing retirement of the baby boom generation, the relatively small number of people born during the subsequent period of lower birth rates, and the projected increases in life expectancy, which increase the average number of years of receiving benefits relative to the average number of years of paying taxes.
+The decrease in estimated cost after 2080 occurs as the relatively smaller generations born during the period of reduced birth rates following the recession of 2007-2009 increasingly begin to retire.